18F/handbook/_pages/18f/projects-partners/projects-in-distress.md

 ### Sources for partner leadership and support for the team

 1. Your **Account Manager** is your first stop for helping to align your team with your partner’s goals and needs.
 Partners will sometimes share candid feedback with AMs, because they may see them as a neutral resource.
 Your AM is in a better position to help you strategize around alignment approaches, or even to take the lead on difficult conversations with the partner.
-2. **Portfolio Directors** or the **Director of Account Management** can be an escalation path for teams or for partners, and can provide the support teams may need to have difficult conversations with partners.
+2. The **Director of Account Management** can be an escalation path for teams or for partners, and can provide the support teams may need to have difficult conversations with partners.
 3. The **Deputy** and **Executive Director** can provide another layer of top cover.
 This is especially useful when executive level stakeholders are dissatisfied.

 ### Staffing changes